 After more than two decades as historians, professional interpreters, experimental archaeologists, and as re-enactors, our enthusiasm for history remains undiminished.
 We have accumulated a wealth of knowledge and practical experience across a wide range of historical periods.

-Contributors Mark and Jill both have on-screen experience contributing to a number projects.
-As part of the "Field Team" for the BBC series "Time Commanders", Mark's expertise was called upon to describe and demonstrate how Roman catapults worked, along with Roman sword and shield techniques.
+Contributors Mark and Jill both have on-screen experience contributing to a number of projects.
+As part of the 'Field Team' for the BBC series 'Time Commanders', Mark's expertise was called upon to describe and demonstrate how Roman catapults worked, along with Roman sword and shield techniques.